ent doctor

 • Reconstructive facial and plastic surgeries

-• Laryngology specializing in swallowing, voice and throat issues
+• Laryngology, which comprises swallowing, voice and throat issues

-• Otology, neurotology and audiology specializing in ears, balance and tinnitus
+• Otology, neurotology and audiology – specifically ears, tinnitus and balance disorders

 What does an ENT treat?